nxt-insurance/nxt_schema/README.md

 #### Contexts

 When defining a schema it is possible to pass in a context option.
 This can be anything that you would like to access during building your schema.
-A context could provide custom validators for instance.
+A context could provide custom validators or default values depending of the name of your nodes for instance.

 ##### Build time